CBC Bank Building, Berrima

-CBC Bank Building is a heritage-listed bank building at 12 Jellore Street, Berrima, Wingecarribee Shire, New South Wales, Australia.
+CBC Bank Building is a heritage-listed bank building at 12 Jellore Street, Berrima, in the Southern Highlands region of New South Wales, Australia.
 It is also known as The First Bank and The Barn Gallery.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 The land consisting of numbers 10, 12 and 14 Jellore Street was purchased by John Keighran of Campelltown in 1834 and 1835.
 Under the terms of the sale a house was to be erected within 2 years of the 1834 sale.
 The house would have been completed by 1836 as ownership of the land remained with members of Keighran's family until 1882.

 It is often described as having been a bakery before its use as a bank, and was possibly the bakery of Dalley and Allen.

 The Commercial Banking Company of Sydney were the first bank in Berrima, operating a local branch from 1866 to 1894.
 Although it operated out of multiple premises in the town, the Jellore Street building is by far the most well known, and is often referred to as "The First Bank".

 It was used as an antique shop in recent times, but is now a private residence.